Detecting Sparse Cointegration

 For example, while a stock's price may cointegrate with a handful of other stocks in the market (e.g., stocks in related industries), it is unlikely to share such a relationship with all 99 other constituents in an index like the FTSE100.
-Identifying this sparse active subset of predictors is therefore essential for meaningful subsequent analysis. \\
+Identifying a relevant subset of predictors is therefore valuable for interpretation and subsequent analysis.

-A key challenge in this context therefore, is accurately identifying the small subset of integrated, I(1), series that are linked through a cointegrating relationship, particularly when selecting from a large pool of candidate series.
-We address this by proposing an estimator based on the adaptive LASSO.
-This method offers both computational efficiency and model-selection consistency, asymptotically identifying the true subset of series driving cointegration.
-Furthermore, this estimator is also shown to deliver slope parameter estimates that are super-consistent. \\